-5.18 As of June 2022 there were 1091 applicants on the housing list requiring housing in Holt of which 161 are on the Housing Register (high level of need and meet the reasonable preference criteria), 91 are on the Transfer Register (specifically wish to transfer to the Holt area) and 839 on the Housing Options Register (lower levels of need and may not meet one or more of the reasonable preference criteria).

-- This register contains those qualifying applicants who are an existing tenant of a housing association or registered provider and live in North Norfolk and do not qualify for the housing register as they do not have an urgent housing need. - The housing Option Register is the register that contains those qualifying applicants who do not meet the qualification criteria for the Housing Register or Transfer Register - 5.19 The demographics of Holt support action to be taken to enable younger people to be able to remain within the community they have grown up in.
-When a property is allocated to a household under the NNDC's 'Local Lettings' policy the cascade is used so that someone on the housing list who has a local connection would be prioritised above someone who does not have a local connection for these homes even if their identified need is higher on the housing register list.

-5.20 For affordable housing on allocated sites and sites within the development boundary the North Norfolk District Council's policy is to give priority to those in greatest housing need from applicants on the Council's housing list.
+- 5.21 As of June 2022 there were 1091 applicants on the housing list requiring housing in Holt of which 161 were on the Housing Register (high level of need and meet the reasonable preference criteria), 91 were on the Transfer Register\ (specifically wish to transfer to the Holt area) and 839 were on the Housing Options Register\\ (lower levels of need and may not meet one or more of the reasonable preference criteria). - \ This register contains those qualifying applicants who are an existing tenant of a housing association or registered provider and live in North Norfolk and do not qualify for the housing register as they do not have an urgent housing need. - \\ The housing Option Register is the register that contains those qualifying applicants who do not meet the qualification criteria for the Housing Register or Transfer Register - 5.22 The demographics of Holt support action to be taken to enable younger people to be able to remain within the community they have grown up in.
+When a property is allocated to a household under the NNDC's 'Local Lettings' policy the cascade is used so that someone on the housing list who has a local connection would be prioritised above someone who does not have a local connection for these homes even if their identified need is higher on the housing register list. - 5.23 For affordable housing on allocated sites and sites within the development boundary the North Norfolk District Council's policy is to give priority to those in greatest housing need from applicants on the Council's housing list.
 The District Council does not have the right to 'nominate' to shared ownership properties, but Housing Associations will advertise on the Council's Your Choice Your Home website alongside their other marketing activity.
 For affordable housing on exceptions sites, (these are sites outside of the development boundary), the Council's local allocation criteria applies, including to shared ownership.
 Applicants with a local connection to Holt and the adjoining parishes will get priority.
-In addition, Holt and Neighbourhood Housing Society, a local community-led housing group, has its own local allocation policy for the properties it owns and lets.
+In addition, Holt and Neighbourhood Housing Society, a local community-led housing group, has its own local allocation policy for the properties it owns and lets. - 5.24 The settlement boundary, shown in the Core Strategy, at the time of the preparation of this Plan is outdated and does not equate fully to the built form of the settlement.
+This should be remedied by the emerging Local Plan but is recognised in this policy.

-HOLT3 Green Infrastructure
+Policy HOLT3 - Green Infrastructure

 The Neighbourhood Plan identifies a Green Infrastructure Network comprising a wide range of existing assets: open spaces, woodlands, water bodies, sustainable drainage land, amenity land, allotments, significant and clusters of mature trees, hedgerows.
-Development proposals that lie within or adjoin the Network should demonstrate that their layout and landscape schemes will not harm the habitat connectivity present in that part of the Network.
-Proposals that incorporate measures to enhance habitat connectivity within the Network and/or that enable the Network to be extended and better connected will be encouraged.

-5.21 This policy translates the provisions of green infrastructure policies CC11 and CC12 of the emerging Local Plan into a mapped network within the town and throughout the rest of the Parish, as illustrated on Plan F. Policy CC11 includes footpaths in its provisions for green infrastructure but this is dealt with separately in the Neighbourhood Plan's provisions for the Holt Green Wheel of Policy HOLT6.
+- 1) Development proposals that lie within or adjoin the Network will not harm the habitat connectivity present in that part of the Network. - 2) Proposals within or adjoining the Network shall identify and pursue opportunities for securing measurable net gains for biodiversity, including habitat connectivity, proportionate to their scale and impact. - 5.25 This policy embellishes green infrastructure policies contained in the national advice, the Core Strategy and potentially emerging policies into a mapped network within the town and throughout the rest of the Parish, as illustrated on Plan F.